The Sacrament of Baptism

 Important information regarding Baptisms:

-Baptisms are celebrated on pre-determined Sunday afternoons at 12:30 pm.
-However, please contact the Parish Center at 631-475-4506 x:102 before making any other plans.
+Baptisms are celebrated on pre-determined dates.
+Please contact the Parish Center at 631-475-4506 x:102 before making any other plans.

 Before we can set a date for Baptism, the following paperwork must be brought in to the Baptism Coordinator:

 - The child’s original birth certificate ~ All information on the Baptismal Certificate must appear exactly as it is on the birth certificate.
 No names can be added, deleted, or changed on a Baptismal certificate.